The important roles played by Africans in the abolition of slavery to be explored in Leeds public talk

 Dr Burroughs added: “My examples are from King Leopold II of Belgium’s Congo Free State.
 Founded in 1885, Leopold’s Congo is rightly remembered as a place of mass murder and terrible atrocities.
 In my forthcoming book, I reveal for the first time the role of West Africans and Congolese people in bringing evidence of this violence to light.
 The evidence of Congolese people as to their own oppression played a definite role in ending Leopold’s rule in 1908.”

 Dr Burroughs’s book African Testimony in the Movement for Congo Reform will be published by Routledge in 2018.
 Another volume, The Congo Free State across the Cultures of Fin-de-Siècle Europe, is forthcoming with Liverpool University Press.
 He has published several articles on imperialism and humanitarianism in the 19th century, as well as the books Travel Writing and Atrocities (paperback 2015) and The Suppression of the Atlantic Slave Trade (paperback 2017).

 Upcoming talks within the Leeds Cultural Conversations series include: ‘An appetite for cookery and lifestyle’, presented by Dr Melanie Chan on Wednesday 7 November at Leeds Central Library; ‘Asbestos in Leeds: A history of transnational contamination’, by Dr Jessica Van Horssen on Wednesday 6 December at Leeds Town Hall; and ‘Dystopia, apocalypse and contemporary women’s writing’, by Professor Susan Watkins on Wednesday 7 February at Leeds Town Hall.
-All talks run from 12.30-1.30pm and more information can be found here.
+All talks run from 12.30-1.30pm.